Random ramblings about Mac, Python, TeX, programming, and more | | | |

 Including source code in this blog

-January 31, 2020 | publ, programming, macos, web
+January 31, 2020 | web, publ, programming, macos

 I write these blog posts with MarsEdit.
 And, while I am writing, I preview the blog post with Marked 2 (start Marked 2 and choose Preview → MarsEdit Preview from the menu).
 And since my writing usually is about programming, the blog posts might contain source code.
 My approach is similar to how I include source code in papers, and I was writing about it back in 2015.
-So this is an update on how I do it now.
-I also just moved my blog posts to Wordpress, so the setup is a little bit different.
+So, this is an update on how I do it now.
+I also just moved my blog posts to WordPress, so the setup is a little bit different.

 But I still use Pygments and its pygmentize command-line tool.
-To generate the HTML used for source code in my blog posts I can do this (for the small example program test.py:
+To generate the HTML used for source code in my blog posts, I can do this (for the small example program test.py:

 pygmentize -f html qt-test.py | pbcopy